 The Science and Education Committee encourages the collaboration of IPA members from scientific, academic, or practice settings.
 This committee works to strengthen the bonds between various disciplines within psychology, encourages involvement of students in the field, advocates for the scientific aspects of psychology, and identifies and brings to the Board of Directors information, issues and actions plans targeting the interests of the academic, scientific, and education and training communities.

 This is a committee OF students FOR students!
-Beginning in 2012 as a task force, and building on the student mentoring program, the Student Committee is developing specific activities to promote involvement of student affiliates in IPA, and to promote involvement by IPA members in the training and professional development of psychology students in Indiana.
+The Student Committee develops specific activities to promote involvement of student affiliates in IPA, and to promote involvement by IPA members in the training and professional development of psychology students in Indiana.